skydeamon/git-basic-exercises/README.md

-Let see how this echo thing goes
+Let see how this echo thing goes.
+ I am going to add new material everyday.